What is the purpose of module.exports in node.js ?

 Step 3: Now create two files at the root of your project structure named module.js and app.js respectively.

-Project structure: It will looks like this:
+Project structure: It will look like this:

-For more information about module.exports visit https://www.geeksforgeeks.org/node-js-export-module/
+For more information about the module.exports visit https://www.geeksforgeeks.org/node-js-export-module/